kaysauter/CochelarImplant/README.md

 ## Closed Captions
 Please, if you're using a conferencing or video-chat-tool like MS Teams, enable live captioning.
 It does help poeople with hearing imparements to understand people.
 If you're publishing a video on YouTube, please also activate closed captioning here.

+## PowerPoint
+If you're using PowerPoint and your conferencing software does not suppport live captioning like MS Teams for example does, switch on live captioning within PowerPoint.